 South Carolina House Bill 3280 would require each email service provider to establish and maintain a “Do Not Email” database to be operated by the service provider or a third party.
 Residential email subscribers could put their email address on the list and marketers would be prohibited form sending commercial email to an address on the list, unless the marketer has a previously established relationship with the recipient.
 The bill would also require email marketers to use an “ADV” label on commercial email and an "ADV:ADLT" label on email containing adult content.

 Several of the bills will be the subject of committee hearings in the next couple of weeks.

 This client alert is a publication of Loeb & Loeb and is intended to provide information on recent legal developments.
 This client alert does not create or continue an attorney client relationship nor should it be construed as legal advice or an opinion on specific situations.
-For more information, please contact a member of Loeb & Loeb's Advertising and Promotions Group.
+For more information, please contact a member of Loeb & Loeb's Advertising, Marketing & Promotions team.

 Circular 230 Disclosure: To assure compliance with Treasury Department rules governing tax practice, we inform you that any advice (including in any attachment) (1) was not written and is not intended to be used, and cannot be used, for the purpose of avoiding any federal tax penalty that may be imposed on the taxpayer, and (2) may not be used in connection with promoting, marketing or recommending to another person any transaction or matter addressed herein.